wahibhaq/wahibhaq.github.io/_posts/2018-01-06-clean-architecture-mvp-summary.md

 ---

 <br>
-Roughly 3 months ago I was going through the job search phase for Android dev position and went through all kinds of different interviews.
-From one of the potential employers, I was given a challenge to submit a 1 page recommendation of an architecture for a situation as follow:
+Roughly 3 months ago I was going through the job search process for Android dev position and went through all kinds of different interviews steps.
+From one of the potential employers, I was given a task to submit a 1 page recommendation of an architecture for a situation as follow:

 ```
 You are an experienced developer.
 Can you design 1-page architecture of an app